StorjOld/heartbeat/README.md

 #### Overview

 In practice, the client and server will run an implementation of this software.
 Before uploading, the client `tag`s the target `file` and some `state` information is generated.
-Then the `tag`, `state` and `file` are stored on the remote server.
-When the client wants to verify that the server is storing the data, he retrieves the `state` information, generates a `challenge`, and sends that `challenge` to the server.
-The server then sends back a `proof` that is calculated from the `challenge`, the `tag`, and the `file`.
-The client can then verify from the `proof` that the server is storing the `file`.
+Then the tag, state and file are stored on the remote server.
+When the client wants to verify that the server is storing the data, he retrieves the state information, generates a challenge, and sends that challenge to the server.
+The server then sends back a proof that is calculated from the challenge, the tag, and the file.
+The client can then verify from the proof that the server is storing the file.

-The `file` is a binary readable object that implements methods `read`, `seek`, and `tell`.
+The libraries accept a file that is a binary readable file-like object that implements methods `read()`, `seek()`, and `tell()`.

-The `tag` is a potentially large set of information that matches the particular file that is stored.
+The file tag is a potentially large set of information that matches the particular file that is stored.

-The `state` is a possibly encrypted and signed set of data that represents some of the information about how the tags were generated, and allows verification of the file by the client.
+The state is a possibly encrypted and signed set of data that represents some of the information about how the tags were generated, and allows verification of the file by the client.
 In a publicly verificable scheme, the state information would not be encrypted, and might not be necessary.
 Additionally, sometimes the state contains state information for generation of the next challenges.
+It can be stored on the client or the server, since it will be signed and encrypted in most cases.

-The `challenge` is a set of data that informs the server how to calculate a proof.
+The challenge is a set of data that informs the server how to calculate a proof.
 It is not predictable by the server and therefore the response cannot be predetermined.

-The `proof` is a set of data that represents proof that the server has read access to the complete file contents.
+The proof is a set of data that represents proof that the server has read access to the complete file contents.

-For transferring of data between client and server the `tag`, `state`, `challenge`, and `proof` objects can be pickled since they should provide at the very least `__getstate__()` and `__setstate__()` methods.
+For transferring of data between client and server the `tag`, `state`, `challenge`, and `proof` objects can be serialized to JSON through the use of the `todict()` and static `fromdict()` methods.

+For local storage of these objects, they also provide `__getstate__()`, `__setstate__()` and `__reduce__()` functions so that the `pickle` library can be used.

 This scheme setup is designed so that the client only has to maintain a few pieces of information.
-The client must maintain the heartbeat used to encode the files (one desired feature is a way to generate this from a passphrase), and a file list.
+The client must maintain the heartbeat used to encode the files, and a file list.
 Multiple files can be encoded with the same heartbeat.

 #### Usage